 Each year between July and September the Whistler Presents: Outdoor Concert Series hosts a number of outdoor performances, featuring a delightful smorgasbord of acts sure to get you singing, dancing and generally having a good time.
 Did we also mention they’re free to attend?

-Concerts run most weekends over the summer and there’s typically something to suit everyone’s musical preferences, from rock and acoustic, to soul and reggae.
+Concerts run most weekends over the summer and there’s typically something to suit everyone’s musical preferences.
 With a picnic rug and summer snacks on hand, locals and visitors of all ages gather on the big green lawn at Whistler Olympic Plaza in the Whistler Village, with the majestic mountains towering behind the main stage.

 - Whistler Village Beer Festival